googleads/google-ads-python/README.rst

 For a complete walk-through of the OAuth Installed Application flow in Python, please refer to `this page of the wiki`_.

+OAuth2 Options
+##############

+This client library can authenticate using one of two different OAuth2 flows, either the `Installed Application Flow`_ or the `Service Account Flow`_.
+When retrieving the configuration for these authentication flows, if configuration is present for _both_ flows the library will default to using the Installed Application Flow.
+If you wish to use the Service Account Flow you must make sure that the Installed Application Flow configuration values are not present in your configuration.

 Create a GoogleAdsClient
 ########################